 Committee Process - Once all of the review documents have been through the administrative and technical review process, they are presented to the Peer Review Committee for consideration of acceptance.
-After the Committee meets and accepts a review, firms should receive the review acceptance letter from TSCPA within 10 days.
+After the Committee meets and accepts a review, firms should receive the review acceptance letter in PRIMA within 10 days.
 However, some firms may be required to perform certain follow-up actions before the review can be closed.
 Generally, the firm's next review due date is set three years later.

 Change in Firm Structure

 System Review - This type of review is for firms that perform engagements under the Statement on Auditing Standards (SASs,) the Government Auditing Standards (Yellow Book), examinations of prospective financial information under the Statement on Standards for Attestation Engagements (SSAEs), examinations of service organizations (SOC 1 reports) or audits of non-SEC issuers performed pursuant to the standards of the PCAOB.

 In a system review, the reviewer will study and evaluate a CPA firm's quality control policies and procedures that were in effect during the peer review year.
 This includes interviewing firm personnel and examining administrative files.
 To evaluate the effectiveness of the system and the degree of compliance with the system, the reviewer will test a reasonable cross-section of the firm's engagements with a focus on high-risk engagements in addition to significant risk areas where the possibility exists of engagements being performed and/or reported on that are not in accordance with professional standards in all material respects.
 The majority of the procedures in a System Review should be performed at the reviewed firm's office.